At the end of this chapter, students should be able to:

 |magnetite, spinel, tetrahedrite|

-Other crystal habit properties that may be useful include striations, which are lines on a crystal face, and twinning, which occurs when the crystal structure replicates in mirror images along certain directions in the crystal.
+Another crystal habit that may be used to identify minerals is striations, which are dark and light parallel lines on a crystal face.
+Twinning is another, which occurs when the crystal structure replicates in mirror images along certain directions in the crystal.

 3.5.5 Cleavage and Fracture